huggingface/blog/s2s_endpoint.md

 > [!NOTE] The Model Repository doesn't actually matter since the models are specified and downloaded in the container creation, but Inference Endpoints requires a model, so feel free to pick a slim one of your choice.
 > [!NOTE] You need to specify `HF_TOKEN` because we need to download gated models in the container creation stage.
 This won't be necessary if you use models that aren't gated or private.
-> [!WARNING] The current [huggingface-inference-toolkit entrypoint](https://github.com/huggingface/huggingface-inference-toolkit/blob/028b8250427f2ab8458ed12c0d8edb50ff914a08/scripts/entrypoint.sh#L4) uses port 5000.
-You should match this in the **Container Port**
+> [!WARNING] The current [huggingface-inference-toolkit entrypoint](https://github.com/huggingface/huggingface-inference-toolkit/blob/028b8250427f2ab8458ed12c0d8edb50ff914a08/scripts/entrypoint.sh#L4) uses port 5000 as default, but the inference endpoint expects port 80.
+You should match this in the **Container Port**.
+We already set it in our dockerfile, but beware if making your own from scratch!

 ## Inference Endpoints API